Code-Sploit/Feint/README.md

 # Feint
-A compiler for x86 (amd64) operating systems written in C and Assembly x86
+A compiler for x86 (amd64) operating systems written in C and Assembly x86.
+Written for: FeintLanguage

 # Syntax
 ./feintc [input file] [debug: 0, 1]